Markus Söder: Minister-President of Bavaria, 2018–present

 In March 2018, lawmakers formally elected Söder as new Minister-President of Bavaria to replace Horst Seehofer, who had become Federal Interior Minister in Chancellor Angela Merkel's new cabinet.
 He received 99 of the 169 state deputies's votes, with 64 voting against – a better result than Seehofer when he began his final term in 2013.

 The following Bavarian State Election (October 2018) yielded the worst result for the CSU (top candidate Markus Söder) since 1950 with 37% of votes, a decline of over ten percentage points compared to Seehofer's last result from 2013.
 As a consequence, Söder had to form a coalition government with the Freie Wähler as minor partner.
 In January 2019, CSU delegates elected Söder to replace Seehofer as their leader with an 87.4 percent majority at a party conference.
 He was the sole candidate.

 Potential candidate for Chancellor

 After the onset of the COVID-19 pandemic in Germany, Söder was discussed as a possible candidate to succeed Angela Merkel in the 2021 German federal election.
 A May 2020 poll indicated that 53% of Germans favoured him as the CDU/CSU's Chancellor candidate.
 During the same time, he enjoyed approval ratings of over 90% in Bavaria.

 After the election of Armin Laschet as CDU chairman in January 2021, he and Söder considered themselves the major contenders for the Chancellor candidacy.
 As the contest intensified in March/April 2021, Söder was backed by the CSU as well as some state and local CDU associations, while Laschet received the support of most of the CDU.
 The two men failed to come to an agreement by the given deadline of 19 April, leading the federal CDU board to hold an impromptu meeting to break the deadlock.
 The board voted 31 to 9 in favour of Laschet.
 After the vote, Söder announced his support for Laschet as Chancellor candidate.

 On 21 June 2021, Söder and Laschet jointly presented the joint election manifesto of the two parties, CSU and CDU.
 In the programme, it is stated that the fight against pandemics, climate change and the defence of prosperity and freedom are global challenges and that the aim is to create a Germany open to the world, which strives for both modernisation and green policies.

 In September 2021, Söder was reelected as chair of the CSU, winning 87.6 percent of the vote at a party congress in Nuremberg.

+In September 2024, having first expressed his readiness to run as Union's candidate, Söder announced his support for Friedrich Merz as Union's candidate for Chancellor of Germany for the 2025 federal election, after Hendrik Wüst (CDU) had expressed his support for Friedrich Merz.